Spartronics/Website/README.md

 * Keep any visual information in CSS, preferably in 'style.css' or the STYLE tag at the top of the page.
 * Keep HTML as a description of the contents of the document, not how it looks.
 * If creating a new page, use the templates provided in /templates.

-###CSS
-Don't edit style.css unless everyone agrees it's okay to do so.
-Because this file effects every site on the page, simply altering the colors will alter the entire website.
-If you need to add a special element to a page though, feel free to use CSS within the page however you feel.

-###Javascript
-Be extremely careful editing the gallery JS.
-It could break very easily, and I'll admit it's not the most well-documented thing in the world.

-Do not include any other Javascript unless it is absolutely vital to the operation of the page.
-And no, jQuery animations are not vital.
-Use CSS for that kind of stuff.

 These guidelines are subject to change.